wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.4.6 =
+*released 08/05/14*

+* Added a compatibility fix for certain server configurations where some necessary PHP functions are not enabled.
+* Updated the spam filters.

 = 1.4.5 =
 *released 08/04/14*